 NB: Back in the Pensions > Money Purchase screen, there is no longer an option labelled Income from Drawdown Pension.
 Scheduling an income from a pension drawdown account will now be entered within the new 'Planned Withdrawals' screen, reachable via the left-hand menu.

 As with un-crystallised 'money purchase' benefits, the software assumes - in the event that taxable benefits have been deposited into pension drawdown - that benefits are to be used on an As Needed basis, starting from the individual's (default) Retirement event.
 This will be the case unless one instructs the software otherwise, via the Pensions > Drawdown Pension screen, under Withdrawal Limit & Annuity > Withdrawal Limits as illustrated below:

 Having reviewed the software's default settings, please take a look at the following common retirement planning scenarios – please note that this list is not intended to be exhaustive!
 As you can see, each one presents a link to a separate document, with further detailed instructions:

-7. Take 100% tax-free cash at retirement (with deferral of taxable income).
+1. Withdraw full tax-free cash - with or without deferral of taxable income.
 Read more >>